Boost Your Booth: 7 Ways to Increase Trade Show Traffic in Chicago

 Chicago is a major trade show city.
 Between McCormick Place, Navy Pier, hotel conference spaces, and convention venues throughout the area, exhibitors are competing in crowded, high-energy environments where attendees are constantly being pulled in different directions.

 Most people walking the floor are moving fast.
-They are deciding in seconds:
+They are deciding in seconds: Is this relevant to me?
+Or will I get something out of this if i stop for it?

 1. Make Your Booth Easy to Understand From a Distance